Adding a Driver to Insurance

 Add adult children who live at home or frequently return from college and drive your car.
 If your college student keeps a car at school under your name, most insurers require them to stay on your policy even when living away.

-However, if they attend school more than 100 miles away without a car, many insurers offer discounts for good grandes and away-at-school students.
+However, if they attend school more than 100 miles away without a car, many insurers offer discounts for students with good grades and those attending school away from home.
+The typical student away discount ranges from 10% to 25% off your premium.

 rockingChair icon